 Now, we are not great fans of the Atkins approach.
-There is little denying that the diet plan is effective and works quickly, but realistically it cannot really be thought of as a healthy diet that one can stay on for a long time not not expect something bad to happen. but regardless, for interest's sake, here is an outline of what is the "induction phase" of the Akin diet, whereby the body's metabolism is tricked into creating ketogenesis - that is where the body start to converts its own body fat into energy to make up for the absence of carbohydrate in the diet.
+There is little denying that the diet plan is effective and works quickly, but realistically it cannot really be thought of as a healthy diet that one can stay on for a long time not expect something bad to happen. but regardless, for interest's sake, here is an outline of what is the "induction phase" of the Akin diet, whereby the body's metabolism is tricked into creating ketogenesis - that is where the body starts to converts its own body fat into energy to make up for the absence of carbohydrate in the diet.

 In addition to the list of acceptable foods to the Akins diet, there are a few rules that are important to follow during this period of the diet if it is to be effective.

 During Induction, you need to eat three regular-sized meals per day or four to five smaller meals.
 If you find yourself jittery and hungry between meals, try breaking down your meals into smaller portions and eat more frequently.